 With temperatures over the past three years hitting record highs, the effects of wildfires are an increasingly important factor for everyone—from city planners to local residents—to acknowledge when considering how human action impacts climate change worldwide.

-ADEC Innovations is a leading provider of ESG solutions, including fully-integrated industry expertise, software solutions and data management.
+ADEC ESG is a leading provider of sustainability solutions, including fully-integrated industry expertise, software solutions and data management.
 For the latest on sustainability in a global context, sign up for our monthly newsletter GreenWatch.